Napa Valley Vine Trail – Ribbon Cutting Ceremony

 By: Jessica De Lasaux

 On the afternoon of October 21, a group of excited Vine Trail enthusiasts awaited the opening of the first completed section of the new Napa Valley Vine Trail!
-A yellow ribbon stretched across the northern trailhead in the town of Yountville.
+A yellow ribbon stretched across admission essay trailhead in the town of Yountville.
 The ribbon was a flash of color on an otherwise gray day.
 Luckily the rain held off for the momentous occasion.
 With a single slice, the Yountville portion of the Napa Valley Vine Trail opened to the public.
 People on wheels and on foot made their way along the freshly paved path.

 Napa Councilmember Jim Krider operated a bike shop in Napa 30 years ago when a dedicated bike path would have been considered a “dream.”